 Obesity in dogs causes many problems in our four-legged companions.
-Overweight dogs are at a greater risk during surgery, put more stress on hearts, lungs, kidneys, liver and their joints.
+Overweight dogs are at greater risk during surgery, which puts more stress on hearts, lungs, kidneys, liver, and joints.
 It can lead to respiratory problems in hot weather, worsen osteoarthritis, lead to diabetes mellitus, and lower their quality of life.

 The good news is it is never too late for Fluffy to lose a few extra pounds and live a healthier lifestyle.
-Dogs that maintain an ideal weight on average live two years longer, have less joint and arthritis problems, maintain lower blood pressure and are better able to fight off disease.
+Dogs that maintain an ideal weight on average live two years longer, have fewer joint and arthritis problems, maintain lower blood pressure, and are better able to fight off disease.

 How to Tell if Your Dog Needs a Diet for Weight Loss